 If you are interested in hosting shlichim, please fill out this easy form!

 The Summer Shlichim program at Camp Shelanu has been an exciting part of our camp’s culture since our first shaliach arrived in 2011.
-Since then we have expanded to four shlichim last summer in 2018!
-The shlichim bring with them passion, energy, advanced skills, talents and curiosity.
+The shlichim bring with them passion, energy, advanced skills, talents, and curiosity.
 Their contributions to our camp help our campers and community to connect with Judaism abroad and gain global perspectives, while building lasting relationships with these incredible young adults.

 In order to maintain this wonderful program, we rely on the hospitality and generosity of families in our community who open their homes each summer to our Israeli visitors.